Is infrared-collinear safe information all you need for jet classification?: Performance vs. generalizability

 Machine learning-based classifiers are often deployed in experimental analyses to tag jet topologies.
 A typical method is to train the classifier using fully supervised learning on precise theoretical simulations and apply it to experimental data~\cite{ATLAS:2022qby, ATLAS:2021otu, ATL-PHYS-PUB-2020-014}.
 However, this approach introduces model dependence as simulations do not perfectly match the actual data.
 In this section, we will explore some of the systematic uncertainties associated with this method.
 Other options that have been proposed include semi- or weakly-supervised techniques~\cite{Dery:2017fap,Metodiev:2017vrx}, as well as data-driven methods~\cite{Metodiev:2018ftz}.

 When using fully supervised learning to develop classifiers, it is crucial to ensure that the model can generalize well to the unseen experimental data.
 For JFNs, soft and collinear particles are clustered into subjets making them less sensitive to the modeling of IR physics.
-Since it is generally challenging to model the very soft physics of collider events in Monte Carlo event generators, JFNs may have an advantage compared to PFNs in terms of generalizability.
+Since it is generally challenging to model the very soft physics (both perturbative and nonperturbative) of collider events in universal Monte Carlo event generators, JFNs may have an advantage compared to PFNs in terms of generalizability.
 On the other hand, if too many particles are clustered into few subjets, the overall performance deteriorates.
 In order to assess whether a classifier performs well on unseen data, we train PFNs and JFNs with different parameters on \textsc{Pythia}~\cite{Sjostrand:2014zea} (training + validation data set) and test on \textsc{Herwig}~\cite{Bellm:2019zci} simulations.
 Here, \textsc{Herwig} can be considered as a surrogate for experimental data.
+It has been often observed that Pythia and Herwig envelope many jet substructure observables, sometimes referred to as the “Pythia-Herwig sandwich”.
+See e.g. Ref.~\cite{Kogler:2018hem}.
 We note that while the final results of both event generators are quite similar, the underlying physics of both the perturbative parton shower and the hadronization model can differ significantly.
 One generally expects that quark jets are quite similar in \textsc{Pythia} and \textsc{Herwig} but the results for gluon jets tend to differ more significantly~\cite{SchwartzCNN:2016rsd,Gras:2017jty,ATLAS:2014vax}.
 See also Ref.~\cite{Komiske:2016rsd}, where \textsc{Pythia} and \textsc{Herwig} studies were presented using Convolutional Neural Networks (CNNs).
 Moreover, in Ref~\cite{Butter:2022xyj} mixed \textsc{Herwig/Pythia} samples were used together with a Bayesian Network in order to increase model robustness.